mallat60/mallat60.github.io/program.md

 _Abstract:_ In this talk, we will consider the canonical example of a super-resolution problem: the recovery of a measure on [0;1] from its first Fourier coefficients, assuming that the measure is the sum of a few spikes.
 Under weak assumptions, it is known that the measure to be recovered is the solution of a convex infinite-dimensional problem, which is in turn equivalent to a semidefinite program.
 This property yields a polynomial-time reconstruction algorithm with strong correctness guarantees.
 Unfortunately, the size of the semidefinite program can be extremely large, even when the measure contains a very small number of spikes.
 I will present a sketching approach to reduce this size.
 Proving that this approach retains the correctness guarantees is still an ongoing work.
 I will present a byproduct of our efforts to find a proof, namely an algorithm to automatically find (simple) upper bounds on some integrals with parameters.
 This work is a collaboration with Augustin Cosse and Gabriel Peyré.<br/>
 _Keywords:_ Super-resolution, optimization, sparsity.

-Unfortunately, the size of the semidefinite program can be extremely large, even when the measure contains a very small number of spikes.
-I will present a sketching approach to reduce this size.
-Proving that this approach retains the correctness guarantees is still an ongoing work.
-I will present a byproduct of our efforts to find a proof, namely an algorithm to automatically find (simple) upper bounds on some integrals with parameters.

-This work is a collaboration with Augustin Cosse and Gabriel Peyré.<br/>

 **Bin Yu** UC Berkeley<br/>